nacansino/MyScara/README.md

 1. RLException: [xxx.launch] is neither a launch file in package...
 - This is most likely caused when you created a new launch file but has not rerun the `deve/setup.bash` script inside the workspace.

+## ToDo
+- Create SDF for the SCARA robot arm using the models in `scaramodels/`
+- Add custom end-effector for the spindle disposer.
+- Create sample end-effector controller.
+- Connect the end-effector controller to a G-Code parser (can use parts of [GRBL](https://github.com/grbl/grbl)).

 ## Potential References